-- Water Use Data Collecting, analyzing, and reporting on water use data for water supply assessments, regional water supply planning, MFL technical assessments, and for agencies such as DEP, DACS, the Office of Economic and Demographic Research (EDR), and USGS. - Districtwide Water Supply Assessment A Districtwide evaluation of existing and future water demands, and an assessment of the sustainability and sufficiency of water supply sources.
-Water supply assessments are updated on a five-year basis and provide the technical data and analytical tools for regional water supply planning (RWSP). - Regional Water Supply Planning Where existing sources of water are not adequate, RWSPs develop plans and projects in cooperation with local and regional stakeholders to meet water supply needs and to sustain water resources and related natural systems over a 20-year planning period.
-The Region II (Santa Rosa, Okaloosa, and Walton counties) RWSP update is in progress.
+- Water Use Data Collecting, analyzing, and reporting on water use data for water supply assessments, regional water supply planning, MFL technical assessments, and for partner agencies such as DEP, FDACS, the Florida Legislature's Office of Economic and Demographic Research (EDR), and USGS. - Districtwide Water Supply Assessment (WSA) A Districtwide evaluation of existing and future water demands, and an assessment of the sustainability and sufficiency of water supply sources.
+Water supply assessments are updated on a five-year basis and provide the technical data and analytical tools for regional water supply planning (RWSP).
+The next WSA update is planned to be conducted in the 2021-2023 timeframe. - Regional Water Supply Planning Where existing sources of water are not adequate, RWSPs develop programs and projects in cooperation with local and regional stakeholders to meet water supply needs and to sustain water resources and related natural systems over a 20-year planning period.
+The Region II (Santa Rosa, Okaloosa, and Walton counties) RWSP update was completed in 2019 and approved by the District's Governing Board on January 23, 2020.